processone/docs.ejabberd.im/content/developer/extending-ejabberd/testing.md

 The test suite is modular and can be run in parts (to focus on a group of features) or run for a specific backend.

-The environment variable `CT_BACKEND` is used to specify which backend tests to run.
+The environment variable `CT_BACKENDS` is used to specify which backend tests to run.
 Current `CT_BACKENDS` values:

 - mnesia.
 Typically, Mnesia is included in ejabberd and should